INTERNAL FAMILY SYSTEMS

 “In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time.”

-Internal Family Systems was created by family therapist Richard Schwartz in the mid-1980’s.
+Internal Family Systems was created by family therapist Richard Schwartz in the mid-1980s.
 Like Schema Therapy, IFS views the self as having multiple parts(modes).
 You may have a part that wants to work, but you may have another part that wants to go out and relax.
 You may have a part that is playful and compassionate, yet at times you may have a part that is irritable and cranky.
 We may dislike parts of ourselves, the part that is shameful and self-critical.
-How we flow throughout our daily life depends on how we manage our parts, our internal system.
-In IFS, very similar to Focusing, we listen to our parts, which may be expressed in thoughts, bodily sensations, memories, if we acknowledge this and befriend these parts of ourselves, we may be able to manage day-to-day experiences.
+How we flow throughout our daily life depends on how we relate to our inner system, our parts.
+IFS reminds me of Focusing, we listen to our parts, which may be expressed in thoughts, bodily sensations, and memories, if we acknowledge this and befriend these parts of ourselves, we may be able to manage day-to-day experiences.

 I came to know about IFS through my training in Accelerated experiential-dynamic psychotherapy (AEDP) which is a form of psychotherapy that focuses on healing-oriented techniques and was developed by Diana Fosha.
 It seems all of the AEDP therapists I met were also trained in IFS.
 I read various IFS books and realized how similar IFS was to AEDP, Focusing-Oriented Psychotherapy, and to Schema Therapy.

-First, I want to share some of IFS basic assumptions.
-These assumptions here come from one of my favorite books, and they are as follow which I often share with most of you:
+First, I want to share some of IFS's basic assumptions.
+These assumptions here come from one of my favorite books, and they are as follows which I often share with most of you: